Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Falling behind on mortgage payments in Minnesota activates a non-judicial foreclosure process that — compared to most non-judicial states — gives homeowners more total time and more post-sale protection.
-Minnesota's 6-week publication requirement and 6-month post-sale redemption period mean homeowners have more runway than in Georgia, Texas, or Virginia.
+Falling behind on mortgage payments in Minnesota activates a non-judicial foreclosure process under Minn.
+Stat.
+Chapter 580 that — compared to most non-judicial states — gives homeowners more total time and more post-sale protection.
+Before the first publication, the lender records a notice of pendency with the county recorder under Minn.
+Stat. § 580.032.
+Minnesota's 6-week publication requirement and the post-sale redemption period under Minn.
+Stat. § 580.23 — 6 months for most owner-occupied properties — mean homeowners have more runway than in Georgia, Texas, or Virginia.
+Minn.
+Stat. § 580.041 preserves the homeowner's right to remain in possession throughout the redemption period.
 But the best outcomes consistently come from acting in the pre-publication period — before any formal notice is filed — when every modification program is accessible with no formal deadline running.
 The redemption period is a real backstop, but acting before the sale produces better outcomes at lower cost.

 30 to 90 days delinquent: The servicer begins collections and loss mitigation outreach.
 Every modification program is fully accessible.
 No formal notice has been published.
 This is the widest window available — a complete modification application submitted here can prevent the publication notice from ever being filed.
 Acting at this stage produces the best outcomes of any point in the Minnesota foreclosure sequence.